 This goes beyond writing a love letter to the sellers and submitting it with your offer.
 See if you or your agent can find you the seller’s living situation or reasons for moving.
 If you find you they need more time to move out because they haven’t closed on their new house or need to get their ducks in a row, include a rent back option in your offer.
 This will give the sellers an agreed-upon amount of time to continue living in the house until they are able to move.
 A certain level of patience and flexibility built into your offer can really help it rise above other offers.

 Consider renting in the short term

 If you haven’t found a house that fits your needs and price range in a short time and you’ve already sold your last home, consider renting a house or apartment for a short time to continue your home search.
-Not only will this prevent you from being homeless, but you can take more time to search at a less frantic place.
+Not only will this prevent you from being homeless, but you can take more time to search at a less frantic pace.

 Referring back to the first point: Who knows, you may discover a new area of town that you fell in love with or locate other subdivisions that you hadn’t seen before.
-In a crowded market like Boise, giving your home search a little more time will greatly hep you succeed in finding your new home.
+In a crowded market like Boise, giving your home search a little more time will greatly help you succeed in finding your new home.